 Bishop Murphy has been awarded a Doctor of Theology, Honoris Causa, from Assumption College in Worcester, Massachusetts, in 1999 and a Doctor of Humane Letters, Honoris Causa, from Salem State College, also in Massachusetts, in 1999.
 He received the Rabin Peacemaker Award from Merrimack College in Massachusetts in 2002 as well as a Doctor of Laws from St. John's University in New York in 2002.
 Bishop Murphy served as a member of the Board of Trustees of The Catholic University of America, Washington, DC and is currently Trustee Emeritus of the Board of Trustees of The Catholic University of America.

 Bishop Murphy is a Knight Commander with Star of the Equestrian Order of the Holy Sepulchre of Jerusalem, Ecclesiastical Commander of Grace in the Sacred Military Constantinian Order of St. George, and was invested as Assistant Chaplain of the American Association of the Sovereign Order of Malta in 2002.

-Bishop Murphy has a brother, Robert, and three sisters, Virginia Murphy (deceased), Katherine Woerner and Sister Paul St. Katherine Murphy, SND.
+Bishop Murphy has two brothers, Paul (deceased), Robert, and three sisters, Virginia Murphy (deceased), Katherine Woerner (deceased) and Sister Paul St. Katherine Murphy, SND.